-Donating to the Greater South Haven Area Community Foundation (GSHACF) is easy and doesn’t require great wealth.
+Donating to the Greater South Haven Area Community Foundation (SHCF) is easy and doesn’t require great wealth.
 No matter what you give, your philanthropic strategy will be meaningful as it is aligned with your values, life experiences and interests.

 Ways to give

-There are many options from which to choose when giving to GSHACF.
+There are many options from which to choose when giving to SHCF.
 Whichever option you choose, your gift will help make the South Haven area a community that nurtures every person – a place where we all love to live.